cmudrc/OpenSeeSimE/README.md

 ## Contact

-For questions or issues, please open an issue in this repository or contact the authors at [jezemba@andrew.cmu.edu].
+For questions or issues, please open an issue in this repository.